-Even in 2015 it is very difficult in for the children of these women to escape a hard and uncertain future due to the nature of the hierarchical caste system in India, but even more so in regional areas like Rajasthan.
+Still today it is very difficult in for female children of these families to escape a hard and uncertain future due to the nature of the hierarchical caste system in India – but even more so in regional areas like Rajasthan.

 Elements I Love… contributes a proportion of all sales of Indian pieces to the trust account.
-In store you will find each piece in has a stamp on the tag with ‘Sambhali’ ~ by simply buying something that you love for your home you will contribute & make a difference to these girls lives.
-We have been donating for 3 years now with a focus on the younger girls in the Sheerni Project – it costs $1000 per year to support one young girl for a whole year covering the costs of health care, education, accommodation and food.
+By simply buying something that you love for your home you will contribute & make a difference to these girls lives.
+We have been donating with a focus on the younger girls in the Sheerni Project – it costs $1000 per year to support one young girl for a whole year covering the costs of health care, education, accommodation and food.

 To learn about Sambhali we spent a day with founder Govind Sing Rathore, driving around in his antique ambassador, complete with interior curtains.
 We visited many of the Projects that this small NGO has developed, first stop was the Empowerment Centre where women come for a one year vocational training giving them both skills and confidence.
 On the way, literally in traffic we ended up chatting with Monica & sisters on their way home from school, these girls are part of the Scholarship Project and then we made a brief stop at the Sewing Centre before heading out to visit the girls from Sheerni Educational Programme.